dennis-xlc/fdubbs-rest-api-specification/content/overview/pagination.md

 The Shinify REST API utilizes a technique called `cursoring` to paginate large result sets.
 Cursoring separates results into pages (the size of which are defined by the `count` request parameter) and provides a means to move backwards and forwards through these pages.

 To retrieve cursored results, you initially pass a `cursor` with a value of `-1` to the endpoint.
 By default, an API endpoint that supports cursoring will assume `-1` was passed as cursor if you do not provide one.
-The response to a cursored request will contain `previous_cursor`, `next_cursor`, `previous_cursor_str` and `next_cursor_str`.
-As is the case with most ID values in Shinify’s APIs, the _str values are provided for languages that cannot support large integers (e.g. `JavaScript`).
+The response to a cursored request will contain `previous_cursor` and `next_cursor`.

 The `next_cursor` is the cursor that you should send to the endpoint to receive the next batch of responses, and the `previous_cursor` is the cursor that you should send to receive the previous batch.
 You will know that you have requested the last available page of results when the API responds with a `next_cursor = 0`.